JohnBrouillet/Whalesounds/README.md

 ## WhaleSounds
 WhaleSounds is a super user-friendly, free and open source application for marine sounds listening.

-It is primarily an educational software used during animations or expositions of [Longitude 181](https://www.longitude181.org).
-And can be downloaded [here](https://www.longitude181.org/espace-momes/).
+It is primarily an educational software used during events.

 Spectrogram is used as a simple example to teach people how acoustic researchers can study a sound.
 Besides, it is cool to watch.